Complify Learning Library

 Low-cost Dementia courses for healthcare professionals

-Purchasable education for clinical and non-clinical professionals working in hospice, long-term care, residential care, and other healthcare settings supporting people living with dementia.
+Low-cost education for clinical and non-clinical professionals who support people living with dementia in hospice, long-term care, residential care, and other healthcare settings.

 As the number of people living with dementia grows, more professionals across healthcare and supportive services will encounter cognitive change, communication barriers, behavioral symptoms, safety concerns, and complex family needs.
 Dementia-informed care is not limited to one discipline or job title.